When I first started podcasting in 2014, people would often ask me, “What the heck is a podcast?”

 Today, The School of Greatness is easily one of the best motivational podcasts that will help you become healthier, wealthier, and wiser.

 The Mike Dillard Podcast, formerly the Self Made Man Show, is easily one of the best business/personal development podcasts on the planet.
 Mike has built two $25 million businesses over the past two decades and quickly established himself as one of the leaders in the online business, crypto, and investing spaces.
 His wide breadth of guests–from Michael Masterson to Eban Pagan to Gene Simmons (of Kiss) to Tony Robbins–bring invaluable knowledge to the table.
 Mike’s expertise as an entrepreneur is obvious inside of each episode and his background allows him to tease out valuable insights that most interviewers wouldn’t even know to ask.
-Whether you want to get healthier, make more money, sell your first business, or find the love of your life, Mike can help you do it.
+Whether you want to get healthier, make more money, sell your first business, or find the love of your life, Mike has put together one of the best podcasts for young men (and men of any age) to help you do it.

 What makes the Jordan Harbinger Show so incredible isn’t just Jordan’s ability to lock down incredible guests and conduct amazing interviews, it’s the story behind the show’s inception.